Genes and dementia

 A small number of people with Alzheimer’s (less than 4%) develop the disease at a younger age, usually in their 50s or early 60s.
 For many cases of early-onset Alzheimer’s, the cause is still unclear.

 A very small number of early-onset Alzheimer’s cases are caused by a faulty gene passed down in families.
 This can be called ‘familial’ or ‘early-onset inherited’ Alzheimer’s.
-It usually affects many members of the same family, typically in their 30s, 40s or 50s, but occasionally symptoms can come on at a later age.
+It usually affects many members of the same family, typically in their 40s or 50s, but occasionally symptoms can start at a later age.
 The faulty gene can only be passed down directly from an affected parent, it does not skip generations.

 Three faulty genes have been linked to early-onset inherited Alzheimer’s, although others may remain to be discovered.
 These genes are called: